carolinlabinski/pepeth_blockchain/README.md

 ### Pepeth

-this is a work in progress
+Welcome to our project.
+This is a work in progress.
+Pepeth is a Polygon-based block explorer that facilitates the lecture of Polygon-related data.

 &nbsp;

 #### Run the project

-requirements :
+Requirements :

     - python3
     - a virtual env (ideally)

 &nbsp;

-to install dependencies, run
+To install dependencies, run

 ```bash
 pip install -r requirements.txt